 “The evidence points us most strongly to a hypothesis that perhaps heat stress — hard work in a hot climate without sufficient replacement of fluids — might be a cause of this disease,” said Daniel Brooks, lead researcher of a scientific team from Boston University that is among a handful of groups conducting early studies.

-During days the team observed sugar cane workers, mean temperature in the fields was 96 degrees.
+During days the team observed sugar cane workers, the mean temperature in the fields was 96 degrees.
 Their report noted that the U.S. Occupational Safety and Health Administration, which oversees safety at U.S. workplaces, calls for 45 minutes of rest for every 15 minutes of work at that heat stress level.

 The team’s preliminary research bolsters the heat stress hypothesis; blood and urine samples taken from different types of sugarcane workers during the course of a harvest season show more evidence of kidney damage among those who did strenuous labor outside.
 Earlier, the team identified a number of work practices and chemicals at the company that could potentially damage the kidneys.
 Brooks said more research is needed before conclusions can be drawn.